 - people with Alzheimer’s

-Donna is the founder and facilitator for the Hull Drum Circle and the Rhythm Pixies (an urban orchestra for 13 to 19 year olds funded by Music4U/Youth Music/Arts Council).
+Donna is the founder and facilitator of Hull Sound Circles and Humber Drum Circles.
+Donna is also the coordinator and facilitator for Hull Drum Circle and the Rhythm Pixies, an urban orchestra for 13 to 19-year olds funded by Music4U/Youth Music/Arts Council.
+Donna works with the special schools of Hull developing original music pieces for the annual Colours of Music concert.

 Gamelan workshop leader